-This is a medium-sized occupation.
-Most of the qualified welders (First Class) work in Construction, Oil and Gas, Petro Chemicals, Mining, Power Stations, Technical, Professional, and Manufacturing industries in Australia.
-The government Job Outlook website projects a stable future growth in this sector.
+It is a medium-sized occupation.
+Most qualified welders (First Class) work in the Construction, Oil and Gas, Petro Chemicals, Mining, Power Stations, Technical, Professional, and Manufacturing industries in Australia.
+The government Job Outlook website projects stable future growth in this sector.

-Though welders are needed in all regions of Australia, a majority of them work in Western Australia.
-Most welders after gaining experience choose to specialize as a “Special Class Welder”.
+Though welders are in need in all regions of Australia, most work in Western Australia.
+Most welders choose to specialize as a "Special Class Welder" after gaining experience.

-It is not necessary to hold a Welder qualification to take the Welder skills assessment.
-However, you must hold either a Welder apprenticeship certificate or 3 years of paid work experience before or after qualification for the Welder skills assessment.
+It is optional to hold a Welder qualification to take the skills assessment.
+However, you must have either a Welder apprenticeship certificate or three years of paid work experience before or after qualifying for the Welder skills assessment.

 Your age must be between 18 and 45 years.
-Migrants who are below 31 years of age, can consider applying for a Working Holiday Visa.
+Migrants below 31 years can consider applying for a Working Holiday Visa.

-Once you complete the Australian Welder skills assessment, you will obtain a TRA skills assessment letter to get a skilled visa to Australia and an Australian Certificate III in Engineering – Fabrication Trade (First Class).
+Once you complete the Australian Welder skills assessment, you will obtain a TRA skills assessment letter.
+With this letter, you get a skilled visa to Australia and an Australian Certificate III in Engineering – Fabrication Trade (First Class).

 You will require to present both these documents before Australian employers when applying for Welder jobs in Australia.

-The Australian Welder skills assessment has validity for 3 years from the date of issue of the skills assessment letter.
-You must reapply for the assessment before the completion of 3 years.
+The Australian Welder skills assessment has validity for three years from the date of issue of the skills assessment letter.
+You must reapply for the evaluation before the completion of 3 years.

 However, there is no expiry date for Australian Certificate III in Engineering – Fabrication Trade.

-A welder works in physically strenuous outdoors conditions and is exposed to different types of weather conditions.
+A welder works in physically strenuous outdoor conditions under different weather conditions.
 This work environment can be uncomfortable and loud.

-Considering the associated safety hazards, a welder has to mandatorily protective safety clothing and gears that include life jackets, safety shoes, gloves, glasses, and hard hats.
+Considering the associated safety hazards, a welder has to mandatorily protective safety clothing and gear that include life jackets, safety shoes, gloves, glasses, and hard hats.

-Talking about the nature of employment, around 88% of workers work full-time.
-This is higher than the industry’s average of 66%.
-When working full-time, welders work for approx. 44 hours per week.
+Regarding the nature of employment, around 88% of workers work full-time.
+This is higher than the industry's average of 66%.
+When working full-time, welders work for approx — 44 hours per week.